-Proper loading of your motorcycle is important for the handling, braking, and other performance and safety characteristics of your motorcycle.
+Proper loading of your motorcycle is important for several characteristics of your motorcycle; such as handling, braking, performance and safety.
 Do not carry loosely packed items that can shift.
 Securely pack your heaviest items close to the center of the motorcycle, and distribute the weight evenly from side to side.
 Properly adjust the suspension for your load, and check the condition and pressure of your tires.
 NEVER OVERLOAD YOUR MOTORCYCLE.
 Make sure the total weight of the cargo, rider, passenger, and accessories (fairing, saddlebags, etc. if approved for this model) does not exceed the maximum load of the motorcycle.
 Operation of an overloaded motorcycle could cause tire damage, an accident, or even injury.

-2. Tire inspection
+2 Tire inspection